 GREGG POPOVICH, HEAD COACH/PRESIDENT OF SPURS BASKETBALL

-Gregg Popovich is in his 24th season as the Spurs head coach.
-He currently stands as the longest tenured active coach in all four U.S. major sports leagues.
-Popovich has led the Silver and Black to five NBA Championships (1999, 2003, 2005, 2007 and 2014) and is just one of five coaches in history with five-or-more NBA Championships (along with Phil Jackson, Red Auerbach, John Kundla and Pat Riley).
+Gregg Popovich is in his 26th season as the Spurs head coach.
+Currently, he is the longest-tenured active coach in all four U.S. major sports leagues.
+Popovich has led the Silver and Black to five NBA Championships (1999, 2003, 2005, 2007, and 2014) and is just one of five coaches in history with five-or-more NBA Championships (along with Phil Jackson, Red Auerbach, John Kundla, and Pat Riley).
 On April 13, 2019, Popovich became the NBA’s all-time leader in combined wins (regular season and playoffs) with his 1,413th career win.
-He ranks first all-time among NBA coaches for the most consecutive winning regular seasons with 23.
+He ranks first all-time among NBA coaches for the most consecutive winning regular seasons with 23

-Following his graduation in 1970 Popovich served his five-year military commitment in the U.S. Air Force.
-During that time he toured Eastern Europe and the Soviet Union as a member of the U.S. Armed Forces Team.
+After graduating in 1970, Popovich served his five-year military commitment in the U.S. Air Force.
+During that time, he toured Eastern Europe and the Soviet Union as a U.S. Armed Forces Team member.
 In 1972, he was selected captain of the Armed Forces Team, which won the Amateur Athletic Union (AAU) championship.
 He was among 66 players invited by the U.S. Olympic Basketball Games Committee to try out for the 1972 U.S. Olympic Basketball Team.

-In July of 1988 Popovich made the move to the NBA joining the Spurs as an assistant coach on Larry Brown’s staff.
+In July of 1988, Popovich moved to the NBA, joining the Spurs as an assistant coach on Larry Brown’s staff.
 He spent the next four seasons in San Antonio with a Spurs team that won a pair of Midwest Division titles.
-In the summer of 1992 he was named an assistant coach on Don Nelson’s staff with Golden State.
+In the summer of 1992, he was named an assistant coach on Don Nelson’s staff with Golden State.

 Popovich is a very active member of the San Antonio community.
 In 1991 he teamed with Frank Martin to create the Spurs Youth Basketball League.
-Today the league plays at 75 locations in San Antonio and throughout South Texas.
 The league was honored with a Daily Point of Light Award by President George H.W.
-Bush in February of 1992.
-He is involved in several charities in the San Antonio area including the San Antonio Food Bank, Roy Maas’ Youth Alternatives, Boys and Girls Club and The Miracle League.
+Bush in February 1992.
+Today the league plays at 75 locations in San Antonio and South Texas.
+He is involved in several charities in the San Antonio area and beyond, including the San Antonio Food Bank, Haven for Hope, Roy Maas’ Youth Alternatives, CHEST Foundation, and the Innocence Project.